stasjok/mini.nvim/MAINTAINING.md

 ## Adding new module

+### Preparation

+- Create new module-related assets in https://github.com/nvim-mini/assets:
+    - Logo files.
+See 'logo-2/generate.lua' in the repo for more details.
+    - Demo video.
+Preferably under 1 minute screencast showcasing main features.
+Usually should also display module's config.
+Use config as close to bare MiniMax as possible.
+See other demos for reference.
+- Write release blog post for nvim-mini.org.
+Copy file naming and structure from previous release posts.
+Mention future beta-testing issue with a placeholder link.

+### Initial

 - Add Lua source code in 'lua' directory.
 - Add tests in 'tests' directory.
 Use 'tests/dir-xxx' name for module-specific non-test helpers.
 - Update 'lua/init.lua' to mention new module: both in initial table of contents and list of modules.